 A living Christmas tree can add a lovely holiday aroma to your home, but ingestion of pine needles or sap can be hazardous for cats.
 The oils from fir trees can cause drooling or vomiting, while the needles present a risk for gastrointestinal obstruction or puncture.

 We hope this brief review presents you with useful health and safety information for your pets.
 As always, the health of our pets depends on the choices we make for them.
 We hope you’ll consider adding pet insurance to your list of pet-wellness choices and that you and your pets have a safe and joyous holiday season!

 Editor’s Note: Decorations can pose a danger to curious cats.
-Veterinarian Dr. Lee shares advice for pet-proofing holiday decorations.
+Here are tips for pet-proofing your decorations.

 Cecily Kellogg is a pet lover who definitely has crazy cat lady leanings.
 Her pets are all shelter rescues, including the dog, who is scared of the cats.
 She spent eight years working as a Veterinary Technician before becoming a writer.
 Today she writes all over the web, including here at Figo.